carbon-language/carbon-lang/libcxx/utils/google-benchmark/README.md

 `BENCHMARK_MAIN();` at the end of the source file and link against `-lbenchmark_main` to get the same default behavior.

-The benchmark library will reporting the timing for the code within the `for(...)` loop.
+The benchmark library will measure and report the timing for code within the `for(...)` loop.

+#### Platform-specific libraries
+When the library is built using GCC it is necessary to link with the pthread library due to how GCC implements `std::thread`.
+Failing to link to pthread will lead to runtime exceptions (unless you're using libc++), not linker errors.
+See [issue #67](https://github.com/google/benchmark/issues/67) for more details.
+You can link to pthread by adding `-pthread` to your linker command.
+Note, you can also use `-lpthread`, but there are potential issues with ordering of command line parameters if you use that.

+If you're running benchmarks on Windows, the shlwapi library (`-lshlwapi`) is also required.

+If you're running benchmarks on solaris, you'll want the kstat library linked in too (`-lkstat`).

 ### Passing arguments
 Sometimes a family of benchmarks can be implemented with just one routine that